-Generally, you can probably expect to lose the baby’s weight plus weight of the placenta and amniotic fluid after coming home from the hospital, so you’re going to be looking at an average of about 10.6 pounds depending on a variety of factors.
+Generally, you can probably expect to lose the baby’s weight plus weight of the placenta and amniotic fluid after coming home from the hospital, so you’re going to be looking at an expectation of about 10.6 pounds depending on a variety of factors.

+In the postpartum weight loss timeline, the next time period is between when you give birth and 6 weeks postpartum.
 There are other weight stores during pregnancy that should decrease after you give birth, like extra fluid (2.6 pounds), blood (2.6), and your uterus shrinking back down.
 (It’s common to know that our uterus stretches to accommodate baby, but did you know that it actually grows by an additional 2 pounds?!)

 You have about 7 more pounds to lose there.
-Cool!

 In addition, after making it home from the hospital or birthing center, there are several factors to take into account:

-- You can’t exercise –
+- You can’t exercise.

-- You can eat healthy, nutritious foods! +
+- You can eat healthy, nutritious foods.

 Typically after giving birth, both vaginally and via Cesarean, you have to wait at least 6 weeks to get the okay to work out.
-After giving birth, you basically have a football sized scab on the inside of your uterus that needs time to heal!
+After giving birth, you basically have a football sized scab on the inside of your uterus that needs time to heal.
 If you don’t wait to exercise, you could start bleeding again or make it worse.

 Once the doc or midwife gives you the okay to work out, ease into it!
 They say that much of your fitness ability postpartum depends on what kind of fitness you did while you were pregnant.

-If you’re like these women who run a marathon 7 months pregnant… you can probably get back into it pretty quick!
+If you didn’t exercise much, then definitely take it slow.
+If you’re like these women who run a marathon 7 months pregnant, you can probably get back into it pretty quick.